Honoring Tribal Markings in Art: The Vision of Cleotha Bell

 Creating Dialogue through Art

-Bell approaches his role with humility, seeing himself as an interpreter rather than a narrator.
-Through vibrant color and textured surfaces, he invites dialogue about the cultural traditions that inspire him.
-His paintings encourage viewers to reflect on the importance of preserving tribal markings in art, ensuring these expressions of identity remain visible in a modern context.
+Above all, Bell approaches his role as an artist with humility, viewing himself as an interpreter rather than a narrator.
+Through vibrant color palettes and tactile surfaces, he encourages viewers to engage with cultural heritage in a new light.